 An analysis of the role of the financial system in the U.S. economy.
 Topics include determinants of asset prices, risk management, and financial regulations.
-Prerequisites: ECON 256 or ECON 259 and ECON 257 or concurrent enrollment and one semester of statistics.
+Prerequisites: ECON 256 or ECON 259 and ECON 257 and MATH 216 or MATH 226 or MGMT 102.
 Preference given to ECON and ECMA majors.